hairinwind/myKafka/README.md

 ## my-kafka-consumer
 this is the project to consume messages from topic "test001"

+## my-kafka-partition
+test topic with multiple partitions, and the consumers in same group on different partition

 ## my-kafka-consumer-local-state-store
 this is the project to do the word count on the messages.
 The result is materialized to "word-count".